MihaiOnSoftware/personal-resume/career_navigation_plan.md

 ## Step 3: Year Link Styling

 ```
-Using red-green-blue TDD methodology from @tdd.md, and quality standards from @quality.md, enhance the visual styling of the year links.
+Using quality standards from @quality.md, enhance the visual styling of the year links.

-**RED Phase - Write Failing Tests:**
-Add tests to verify:
-1. Year links have proper hover states
-2. Links have adequate click target size
-3. Links maintain readability and accessibility
-4. Styling is consistent with existing site navigation

-**GREEN Phase - Make Tests Pass:**
+**Note: We do not test static HTML/CSS code - tests are only for dynamic JavaScript functionality.**

+**Implementation:**
 Enhance the CSS in `src/resume.css`:
 - Add hover effects using the existing .hover-green pattern
 - Ensure minimum click target size (44px recommended for accessibility)